vjlab/resources/README.md

  - Bash terminal, and Linux/Mac OS organization.
 This is not as easy to pick up by yourself (but it's still not that hard).

 ## Software We Use
+The following is a list of frequently-used-software, with their use in parentheses.
 In general, try not to install computational software via ESS.

  - **XCode and XCode Command Line Tools (for Macs)** - sets up your Mac for development work.
+Get these first and foremost, because many of the computational programs require these to install properly.
  - **`homebrew` (Mac OSX package manager)** - [here](https://brew.sh/).
 You'll need XCode first, and maybe XCode CLT as well.
 Homebrew installs many kinds of software, including scientific software, into the directories of your Mac automatically so you don't have to organize all your software.
 For instance, use:

 ```